-And then he says these technologies don’t require much resources or a government.
+And then he says these technologies don’t require many resources or a government.

-Anyone can get the knoweldge to acquire them.
+Anyone can acquire the knowledge to acquire them.

 Where are the drones that people can easily acquire and build?

-Drones are a huge power tool of the technologically advanced governments.
+Drones are a hugely powerful tool for technologically advanced governments.

 It’s what allows technologically dominant countries to spy and wage war at smaller costs and without risking their own troop’s lives.

-And who carried the most successful cyber attacks?
+And who carried out the most successful cyber-attacks?